erkanisuf/coronasuomi/README.md

 **Why i did it?**
 <br />
-I wanted to be usefull in a way and this project helped me to  learned about REST APIs and how I can use them to get a data from services.
+I wanted to be usefull in a some way . and this project helped me to  learned about REST APIs and how I can use them to get a data from services.
 This project was challenging with API`s since some of the data was not enough from single API , I had to use multiple API calls to combine the data and create a result/render to the user.
 Got good